-For students interested in getting involved in undergraduate research, we offer a wide variety of multi-disciplinary research opportunities, as well as a gateway to graduate education through our Summer Research Opportunities Program, a partnership between the dean's office, academic programs, and the UMD Graduate School.
+For students interested in getting involved in undergraduate research, we offer a wide variety of multi-disciplinary research opportunities, as well as a gateway to graduate education through our Summer Opportunities in Agricultural Research and the Environment (SOARE)-formerly SROP is, a partnership between the AGNR Academic Programs and the UMD Graduate School.

 Visit the Maryland Center for Undergraduate Research.